 I want to learn from YOU.
 If you would like to contribute to this discussion, please comment below.
 Or if you want to share your thoughts with me in a less public setting, email them to me at firstname.lastname@example.org

-Constructive dialogue is more important now than ever, so we’ve converted our Decision 2016 course to “American Perspectives” to continue the learning.
+Constructive dialogue is more important now than ever, so we’ve converted our Decision 2016 project to “American Perspectives” to continue the learning.
 Sessions begin every two weeks, including one starting November 21st.

 *Quote from Fran Lebowitz